-I stared up at the ceiling in the early hours of December 13, 2011.
+I stared up at the ceiling.
 It was 3 AM and I had yet to sleep.
 My fluffy little dog snored away by my side; oblivious to the turmoil and tears overflowing from my saddened soul.
 I couldn’t even laugh as I felt her tiny paws running against my leg as she happily chased squirrels in her dreams.
 Now was the time for sorrow.
 Now was the time for grief.

 For many months I prayed that God would restore my marriage.
 Every day for nine months I pleaded with God to intervene.
 To miraculously change my husband’s heart.
 To heal the wounds in his heart that I had somehow caused and bring him back to me.
 I know God and I were on the same page.
 God is a marriage supporter.
 An advocate for life-long unions modeled after the relationship he has with his church.